ljonesdesign/INLS161-2021-summer-1/docs/02-web-dev/01-html-1.md

 ## Task 02.01 Hard Code a HTML Page

-This task has three components
+*This task has three components*

-The first component is to demonstrate some hard coding skills with HTML

-Start off by showing a little facility with hard coding by creating a single web page to prepare ourselves for the main task
+### 1. Create Single HTML page

-Create an initial hard-coded homepage, a page we will use in class to practice other skills.
+Create an initial hard-coded homepage we will use in class to practice other skills.
 Use a basic text editor and type in the text on the tags page of the HTML session class notes.

-### Condition
+### 2. SFTP

-SFTP the entire "task02-01" folder into a directory on opal day before the CSS session, and tell your lab/recitation instructor to look at it.
-Task 02.01 is required just to compel you to get the concept of hard coding.
+SFTP the entire "task02-01" folder into a directory on opal day before the CSS session, Task 02.01 is required just to compel you to get the concept of hard coding.

-## Standard
+### 3. Standard: Must Validate

 Your hard coded page must validate using the [W3C Markup Validation Service](https://validator.w3.org/).
 There must be no errors in your code.

-I should be able to see your site on Opal.
+I should be able to find your site at your Opal Account.
+Use the suggest folder name of ```task02.01``` or something similar so that I don't have to dig to find your hard coded page.
+Make sure you have no spaces in your directory name and that you follow proper file naming conventions.